A decade of travelling around the world has meant that we’ve made a lot of mistakes when it comes to packing.

 - 1 pair of ‘style’ trainers or shoes which can double up as day-to-day walking shoes in towns and cities, in bars or nights out and on transport days.

-- If you are definitely going to be doing a lot of serious hiking, then a proper pair of lightweight hiking shoes is essential (these waterproof low-rise Merrels are Andrew's favourites which were perfect of Latin America - and they also have in women's sizes and styles).
+- If you are definitely going to be doing a lot of serious hiking, then a proper pair of lightweight hiking shoes is essential.
+Andrew has used these waterproof low-rise Merrels for the last four years, and they also have the same range in women's sizes and styles.
 If you aren't going to be doing big hikes, then you can probably make do with a good pair of lightweight trainers with decent grip instead.

 - 1 pair of sandals/flip flops for guys, whilst girls are likely to take one nice pair of sandals to wear out and in the city as well as a pair of flip flops.